AntonovAtanas/antonovatanas/README.md

 # Hello there 👋

-I'm a Frontend Developer with a solid foundation in the MEAN (MongoDB, Express.js, Angular, Node.js) and MERN (MongoDB, Express.js, React.js, Node.js) stack.
+I'm a Frontend Developer at Hubject
 # Featured projects

 - **Screenia Movie Website**: